Rhodes Travel Journal

 About 6 weeks later, in September, everything has improved a lot and we even start focussing on a new date of departure: 27th of November.
 Anyhow, on that moment this still feels like ages away and we decide to go find ourselves some sunshine for a week or so.
 We book a lastminute trip to Rhodes, Greece.
-The trip includes a flight ticket and 7 nights in one of the Hotels in Rhodes.
+The trip includes a flight ticket and 7 nights in a hotel at Rhodes city.
 We'll depart from Groningen Airport Eelde, so we'll be flying from what seems our own backyard for the first time.

 > Journey to Rhodes